How does flame weeding work?

 A Quick Guide To Weed Control With A RED DRAGON® Torch.
 Get There Early!

 When flame weeding, the most effective method is to catch weeds early, from 1-4 inches.
-At this small stage, flaming is nearly 100% effective, whereas weeds over 4 inches are more difficult to kill without an extended dose of heat.
+At this small stage, flaming is nearly 100% effective at killing weeds, whereas weeds over 4 inches are more difficult to kill without an extended dose of heat.

 It is important to remember when flaming in and around desireable plants that heating those leaves can cause damage as well.
 Flame is not like a broadleaf herbicide in that it will only fill the weeds.
 Fire does not know the difference between desirable flowers and undesirable weeds.
 Thus, be careful around flowers and shrubs - particularly evergreens.
 Conifers are very flammable and should be avoided.
 Poison ivy, oak or any poisonous plant should be avoided also- the smoke from flamed leaves will cause a rash to your skin, eyes and lungs!

 What's the best advice we can give you?
 If in doubt, don't.
 Always allow a safe distance between the flame and desireable plants, shrubs and trees.
 Always keep a fire extinguisher and water supply close in case of an emergency.
 Contact your local city or fire department to see if it safe to run a flame weeder in your area.